A North Rim Grand Canyon Trip

-At almost 2000 squared miles (4,926 km²), visitors can embark on a Grand Canyon trip to the North, West or South rim via accessible roads and purpose built viewpoints.
+At almost 2000 square miles (4,926 km²), visitors can embark on a Grand Canyon trip to the North, West or South rim via accessible roads and purpose-built viewpoints.
 The Grand Canyon North Rim National Park is definitely worth stopping by for one of the best experiences of rural America.

 The North Rim of the Grand Canyon is only open for half the year and there aren’t many amenities or visitors as a result.
 There is only one campsite and one non-camping option, the Grand Canyon Lodge.
 The lodge is only open as long as the park is, and the cabins book up months in advance.

 Tourists flock in their hundreds of thousands to visit the West Rim of the Grand Canyon, the part which is closest to Las Vegas.
 A road trip to the North Rim will offer isolation and unspoiled views of one of the world’s greatest sights.
 You’ll even pass ‘Little Hollywood’ on your way in!